POLITICAL HONESTY ABOUT ISLAM

 last month, Warsaw is the largest donor so far to the European

-Investment Bank’s Economic Resilience Initiative, which aids refugees
+Investment Bank’s Economic Resilience Initiative, which aids

 living in nations including Algeria, Egypt, Lebanon, Tunisia, Syria,